Typicality of Contextuality: Typicality of contextuality

-Examples of $n=5$ (a) pure states and (b) mixed states and their convex hulls (violet), measured by the same 92 projective measurements provided by Eq.~\eqref{90effects} and their convex hull (blue, excluding the null and the unit effects).
-We therefore parametrize projectors of a qubit according to Eq.~\eqref{90effects} and test the typicality for $ (n, m=92, d=2; N=10^6)$ for both pure and mixed states, with the caveat that now the measurements remain fixed for all trials.
+We parametrize projectors of a qubit according to Eq.~\eqref{90effects} and test the typicality for $ (n, m=92, d=2; N=10^6)$ for both pure and mixed states, with the caveat that now the measurements remain fixed for all trials.
 The results are displayed in Fig.~\ref{fig:manyeffects}.
 As expected, for $n=4$ we observe $t_{(n,m,d;N)}=0\%$ for both pure and mixed preparations, as generating contextuality in this case is only possible in very specific setups that will never happen in our random sampling.
 For $n\geq5$, we have non-zero typicality of contextuality, and, in fact, for pure states, we observe $t_{(n,m,d;N)}\approx 100\%$ already for $n \geq 6$.
 The case with pure states and $n=5$ registers $t_{(n=5,m=92,d=2;N=10^6)}=99.76\%$, and the calculated Wilson score interval gives us that the true value of $t_{(n,m,d)}$ lies above $98.99\%$ with 99\% confidence.
 As mentioned before, for pure states, if one has access to all possible measurements, linear dependence is both necessary and sufficient to generate contextuality.
 Here, however, we do not observe a typicality of contextuality $t_{(n=5,m,d;N)} \approx 100\%$, even though five randomly sampled pure qubit states will always be linearly dependent.
 One could argue that this is due to the fact that, although large, the number of measurements in the experiment is finite.
 However, whether or not the possible associated contextuality is witnessed by the linear program in Ref.~\cite{selby2024linear} will depend on how dense the measurements are and on the numerical threshold used for the robustness.
 Hence, the fact that we have a finite number of measurements is not necessarily the only cause for typicality not being approximately 100\%.